adm410/ToDo/README.md

 ToDo can be accessed using this [link](https://adm410.github.io/ToDo/).

-## Updates in V2.1
+## Updates in V2.2

-- Added support for hotkeys.
+- Tweaked animations.

+- Minor bug fixes.

+- Calender can no be opened by clicking on date or time.

     `→` to open calender.

     `←` to close calender.
-- Updated Visuals.
-- Tweaked animations.

 ## Screenshots